-Visits were made to Steinway Hall, then in George Street, London W1 and any scrap of information from the technicians there including the legendary Bob Glazebrook was stored and written down.
-Not all of this made sense, books were purchased, meeting with other technicians were arranged and every day was a new adventure in gaining experience in the Steinway Piano.
+Visits were made to Steinway Hall, then in George Street - London W1, and any scrap of information from the technicians there including the legendary Bob Glazebrook was stored and written down.
+Not all of this made sense, books were purchased, meetings with other technicians were arranged and every day was a new adventure in gaining experience in the Steinway Piano.
 More Steinway pianos were purchased, one at a time and life and finances continued on a day to day basis.

 In conjunction with his own growing business in concert piano hire many thousands of concert tunings have been reliably produced.
-Rarely has Jeffrey not turned out for a concert tuning and many, many sacrifices have been made to tune and attend all these concerts.
+Rarely has Jeffrey not turned out for a concert tuning and many, many sacrifices have been made to tune and attend all these concerts throughout the UK.